European 5G scoreboard

 Sources: Data on subscriber numbers and base stations were collected from various sources including regulator announcements.

-Please note: For the EU, data on spectrum assigned has been averaged out across all EU27.
+Please note: For the EU, the data represents spectrum that is harmonized across the EU27.
 Some individual countries may have more spectrum assigned for 5G, while some may have less or none.

 USA data shows all spectrum made available to mobile operators by the FCC.
 Not all of this spectrum will have been sold to operators so the final amount of spectrum assigned to operators may be slightly lower.